 Of course, our kids were teens, so we had no problem letting them roam.
 They brought sketchbooks and spent the afternoon happily drawing the beautiful scenery.
 Check with the winery ahead of time to make sure it's kid-friendly.
 Even you're planning a California road trip with kids who are younger, the wineries can still be a fun experience.

 If you're thinking about a California road trip, just do it!
 I can't recommend it highly enough!
 Visit the Sonoma County Tourism websites to get more ideas.
 Sign up for their newsletters so you can plan your vacation around the special events in both areas.
-Check around for the best prices on accommodations and tours.

 Have you ever taken a long road trip?
 Where did you go?
 I'd love to get ideas for our next one.